 Step 1 – Create a New Report

-Click the Add button on the Command Bar to add a new report to your database.
+Click the Add button on the Command Bar, or right-click and choose Add from the menu to add a new report to your Primavera P6 database.

-Step 2 – Choosing the Report Subject
+Step 2 – Choose the Report Subject

 When the Report Wizard comes up, click Next to create a new Report.
 On the following screen, select the “Activity Relationships” subject area and click next.